In addition to the FAQ's below, you can also read the transcripts from our most recent chat sessions.

 A: The committee considers all scores when an applicant has taken the LSAT more than once, though the highest score is heavily weighted.

-A: The admissions committee includes several members of the faculty, two associate deans, and the director of admissions.
+A: The admissions committee includes several members of the faculty, an associate dean, and the executive director of admissions.
 Typically, the admissions office begins reviewing applications for fall admission in late December.
 The committee admits on a "rolling" basis.
 Once the committee convenes, applicants should receive a letter of decision within approximately three weeks from the time the file is complete.

 Q: How important are my responses to the essay topic, and does Regent's committee favor a particular type of personal statement?

 A: The admissions committee places significant importance on the Personal Statement section of the application.
 Applicants are expected to submit a well-reasoned personal statement or essay, evidencing the applicant's writing, grammar, and thinking skills in 500-1000 words.
 The essay may assist the Admissions Committee to understand additional skills, abilities, and life experiences, which the applicant would bring to the incoming class.
 The essay may also reveal a sense of the candidate's motivation for studying law at Regent University.
 This motivation (or calling) is a very important issue for members of the Admissions Committee.

 A: Interviews are not required, although the Admissions Committee may contact an applicant as part of the committee's decision-making process.
 If an interview is requested by the committee, it is likely that the interview can be accomplished by telephone.

 Q: What is the application time frame at Regent Law?